IATA-Cargo/ONE-Record/Documentation_website/docs/Data-Model/waybill.md

 # Requirements
-From a *paper* perspective the Air Waybill requirements are described in Cargo Services Conference Resolutions Manual (CSCRM) in Resolution 600a.
-Especially all boxes of the paper Waybill are identified with details on how to properly fill in information.
+The *paper* Air Waybill requirements are described in the Cargo Services Conference Resolutions Manual (CSCRM) in Resolution 600a.
+Especially all boxes of the paper Waybill are identified with guidelines and rules to fill in the requested information.

 From an *electronic* perspective the Air Waybill relies on (deprecated) Cargo-IMP FWB message and Cargo-XML XFWB message.
-Discrepancies exist between FWB and XFWB essentially because Cargo-IMP was discontinued in 2014 and context has evolved.
+Discrepancies exist between FWB and XFWB essentially because Cargo-IMP was discontinued in 2014 - Context has evolved and XML doesn't have same technical restrictions as Cargo-IMP.

  <p align="center">
 <img src="https://user-images.githubusercontent.com/58464775/161540275-fd1d910c-4c5e-420c-a47a-be118ee1ab2e.png"></p>